Wondering how to teach with a homeschool unit study? We’re here to help answer your questions!

 Most unit studies include some practical hands-on activities to include in the course of study.
 These activities are meant to be engaging and interesting; not boring.

-- Notebooking: A collection of maps, copywork, and reports in a 3-ring binder.
-Similar project to the lapbook, for a fun way to review the learning.
-Usually includes more writing activities geared for older learners.
+- Notebooking: A collection of maps, copy work, and reports in a 3-ring binder.
+A similar project to the lapbook, for a fun way to review the learning.
+Usually includes more writing activities geared toward older learners.

 - Timelines and Maps: The topics may not be presented in chronological or geographical order.
 So, it is beneficial to create personalized markers for connections to time and location.

-Unit studies can also be great for getting started homechooling.
+Unit studies can also be great for getting started with homeschooling.
 Before you choose a year-long curriculum package, you could start out with some topical studies.
-Unit Studies are also great for change of pace to take a break from the routine.
-During holidays or vacations, you could use for short-term.
+Unit Studies are also great for a change of pace to take a break from the routine.
+During holidays or vacations, you could use it for the short term.

 A separate math curriculum is recommended for the unit study approach.
 Many homeschoolers choose the unit study teaching method as their primary method of education while some use it only for special projects or studies.